xenforo-ltd/docs/docs/devs/routing-basics.md

 # Routing basics

-Within a PHP application, like XF2, we need a way of being able to take a user request for a specific URL, understand which controller, action and what data that URL represents, so that can present the appropriate response to the user.
+Within a PHP application, like XenForo, we need a way of being able to take a user request for a specific URL, understand which controller, action and what data that URL represents, so that can present the appropriate response to the user.
 The concept of converting a URL to a location within the code is known as "Routing".

-In XF2, routing is almost entirely managed from one location within the Admin CP.
+In XenForo, routing is almost entirely managed from one location within the Admin CP.
 That location is `Admin CP > Development > Routes`.
 Routes are grouped by one of two types, Public and Admin types and they provide the routing of requests within the Public and Admin apps respectively.

 ## A simple example